lakinduakash/linux-wifi-hotspot/README.md

 ## Installation

-**Note: If you have installed previous version of this project make sure to uninstall it by checking out to the previous version (v2.1.1 or below).
+**Note: If you have installed the previous version of this project make sure to uninstall it by checking out the previous version (v2.1.1 or below).
-Also you can use `sudo make clean-old` without checking out to the previous version.
+Also you can use `sudo make clean-old` without checking out the previous version.
 After that install the binaries.
-Otherwise your system might left orphaned binaries and files.**
+Otherwise your system might leave orphaned binaries and files.**

     git clone https://github.com/lakinduakash/linux-wifi-hotspot